 Facebook | Instagram | Website

-With a striking yellow signboard that proclaimed the stall to offer ‘Original Portuguese Egg Tart’, I knew I had to get myself a piece at Madeleine’s Original Portuguese Egg Tart.
+When I saw the striking yellow signboard proclaiming that the stall offers ‘Original Portuguese Egg Tarts’, I knew I had to get myself a piece at Madeleine’s Original Portuguese Egg Tart.
+The fact that this egg tart business has been doing so well since it was founded in 1998 is a testament to how good their products are.

-The delightful caramelised flavour paired well with the tart’s warm and smooth custard filling, and I was already reaching for my next one.
+The delightful caramelised flavour pairs well with the tart’s warm and smooth custard filling, blending into a sweetness that sweet-tooth me wholeheartedly appreciates.
+Its flaky outer pastry is also one-of-a-kind, being this extra crispy shell that contrasted great with the soft custard.
+Before I even knew it, I was already reaching for my next one.

 198 Tanjong Katong Road, Singapore 436997